WYTV: MyYTV

 On June 13, 2006, WYTV announced that it would launch a new second digital subchannel in September 2006 featuring MyNetworkTV.
 The move made that station the last full-power channel to launch a secondary subchannel in Youngstown.
 The official launch occurred September 5 while soon after on September 18 WB outlet "WBCB" (controlled and operated by NBC affiliate WFMJ-TV) became part of The CW.
-The digital subchannel is branded as "MyYTV".
+The digital subchannel is branded as "MyYTV", and simulcasts on WYFX-LD2.

-In Bessemer, Pennsylvania, Comcast replaced Pittsburgh's WPCW with WYTV-DT2 in October despite the former becoming a CW affiliate.
-Armstrong Cable (one of the market's largest cable systems) carries the station on channel 13 replacing WUAB the MyNetworkTV affiliate in Cleveland.
-In addition, Comcast and Time Warner Cable systems in Ohio also carry the channel.
-Comcast carries this station on analog while Time Warner Cable shows it on their digital tier.

 At its sign-on, it originally aired eighteen hours of original local programming each week and another 30½ hours of programming that was not original.
 The station carries taped high school football and basketball "Game of the Week" match-ups as well as tape delayed Youngstown State University football along with men's and women's basketball home games.
 It also aired Mahoning Valley Thunder arena football games and currently show select Mahoning Valley Scrappers baseball games.

 For a period as a separate station, WYTV produced a prime time newscast at 10 on this MyNetworkTV second digital subchannel.
 This competed with another broadcast airing at the same time on Fox affiliate WYFX that is still produced today by WKBN.
-WYTV-DT2 currently repeats the main channel's weekday morning show from 7 until 9 that is known as 33 News at Daybreak.
+WYTV-DT2 currently repeats the main channel's weekday morning show from 7 to 9 that is known as 33 News at Daybreak.
 This broadcast features news anchor Len Rome (who is also a health reporter, "Good Question" segment producer, and feature reporter), weather caster Jim Loboy, and news reporter Greta Mittereder (who also produces the "Greta On The Go" segment).

-An HD simulcast is also offered on WYFX-LD2 (Channel 62.2).